Skip to content

 ping() -> None

-ping the Thing to see if it is alive.
-No timeout or exception must be raised on the client side.
+ping to see if it is alive.
+Successful when action succeeds with no return value and no timeout or exception raised on the client side.

 @action()